gregorwolf/SAP-NPM-API-collection/apis/approuter/README.md

 This request must use the same session as the fetch token request.
 If the `x-csrf-token` header is not present or invalid, the application router will return status code *403 Forbidden* and a response header `x-csrf-token: Required`.

+Note that CSRF protection is not enabled by default in the service-to-application-router flow because the CSRF token must be stored in a user session.
+However, you can enable CSRF protection in the service-to-application-router flow by configuring both external session management and the environment variable SVC2AR_STORE_CSRF_IN_EXTERNAL_SESSION.

 ## Support of SAP Statistics

 The application router provides performance statistics in an HTTP response header in the following cases: